aspose-html/Aspose.HTML-Documentation/content/net/working-with-documents/saving-a-document/_index.md

 The saved "save-to-MTHML.mht" file stores HTML of the "document.html" and "linked-file.html" files.

 ### **HTML to Markdown**
-[Markdown](https://en.wikipedia.org/wiki/Markdown) is a markup language with plain-text syntax.
+{{%Markdown%}} is a markup language with plain-text syntax.
 As well as for HTML to MHTML example, you can use the **HTMLSaveFormat** for HTML to MD saving.
 Please take a look at the following example:
 {{< highlight java >}}
 using System.IO;
 using Aspose.Html;